 Note that the order of the terms in the Boolean expression is relevant.

-The invariant, i.e the condition satisfied before each incrementing of the index i, is expressing that for all values of k less than i no match exists.
-From this and the fact that the search terminates only if the condition in the while-clause is false, the resulting condition is derived as
+The invariant, i.e. the condition satisfied before and after each loop step, is expressing that for all values of k less than i no match exists.
+Note that the values of i before and after each loop step are different.
+The invariant is preserved nevertheless due to the while-clause.

+'''

-$(0 \le i < N) \& (\mathbf{A}k : 0 \le k < i : a_k \ne x)$
+(0 \le i < N) \& (Ak: 0 \le k < i: a_k \ne x)

+'''